Peter Schacht: Life

-After the Machtergreifung by the Nazis, the Schönberg circle dissolved.
-In 1933, his String Quartet (1932) was given a scandalous premiere at the Dortmund Tonkünstlerfest.
+After the Machtergreifung by the Nazis, the Schoenberg circle dissolved.
+In 1933, his string quartet (1932) was given a scandalous premiere at the Dortmund Tonkünstlerfest.
 Schacht was not prepared to withdraw the work as demanded.
 He described it as a "farewell performance in Germany".
 Until 1936 he lived in seclusion in the inner emigration in Berlin.
-There he also composed his important song cycle Seven Songs on poetry by Richard Billinger (around 1933/36).
+There he also composed his song cycle Sieben Lieder on poetry by Richard Billinger (around 1933/36).

 After 1936, also for financial reasons, he tried to re-establish himself with tonality music to regain a foothold.
-He withdrew the performance of his Two Pieces for Clarinet and Piano (1931) in 1937 at the World Music Days of the International Society for New Music (IGNM).
+He withdrew the performance of his Two Pieces for Clarinet and Piano (1931) in 1937 at the World Music Days of the Internationale Gesellschaft für Neue Musik (IGNM).
 However, he had his Three Pieces for String Orchestra (c.
 1936/37) played at an event of the Permanent Council for the International Cooperation of Composers, a National Socialist-dominated counter-organisation to the IGNM, in Winterthur.
-In 1940, his plot ballet Andreasnacht was premiered in Essen under Winfried Zillig - although the music, according to Zillig, looked very blatantly like jazz, the performance was a success.
+In 1940, his ballet Andreasnacht was premiered in Essen under Winfried Zillig – although the music, according to Zillig, "looked very blatantly like jazz", the performance was a success.
 In 1941, he was drafted into the Wehrmacht to guard British prisoner of wars and transferred to Poznań.
 There, he composed the Kinderstücke for piano and a serenade (lost).
 Shortly before the end of the war in 1945, he was killed by a Soviet shell during the Battle of Poznań.
 He was aged 43.

 Most of his works are documented in the Archiv Deutsche Musikpflege Bremen.
 Influenced by Schoenberg, he "composed intelligent, technically skilful, if not very original music of a lyrical basic attitude".
-In the early 1930s, he created atonal and series-organised music, which, however, is by no means twelve-tone technique" (Ludwig Holtmeier).
+In the early 1930s, he created "atonal and serialism-organised music, which, however, is by no means twelve-tone technique".